warning

 You need to answer the questions in the grid with a partner by saying your answers out loud and discussing it with your partner.

-Be honest about your thoughts, and make sure you listen to your partner's opinion 'cause they might say something that you agree with or disagree with, and you want to discuss.
+'Cause they might say something that you agree with or disagree with and you want to discuss.

-So, you've got three questions to be thinking about.
+So you've got three questions to be thinking about.

 First of all, you're gonna be thinking about your likes.